gschmutz/nosql-workshop/03-working-with-cassandra/README.md

 Dynamic Tables allow also growing to the side, so the number of columns are basically dynamic at runtime and ever row can have a different number of columns stored in the table / database.

-So far our Movies and Actors which we have stored in the so-named static Cassandra table have no "relationships" to eachother.
-But of course an actory has played in many movies and a movie has many actors playing in it.
+So far our Movies and Actors which we have stored in the so-named static Cassandra table have no "relationships" to each-other.
+But of course an actor has played in many movies and a movie has many actors playing in it.

 For storing this information, wide-row tables are the tool to use in Casandra.

 ### Create the "Movies by Actor" and "Actors by Movie" tables

-Let's start with the Actor and the movies he has played in, wich we call `movies_by_actor`.
+Let's start with the Actor and the movies he has played in, which we call `movies_by_actor`.

 ```
 DROP TABLE IF EXISTS movies.movies_by_actor;
 CREATE TABLE movies.movies_by_actor (actor_id int,